Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsection{CMB anisotropy anomalies}

-There is a wide range of other less discussed no-standard signals and statistical anomalies of the large angle fluctuations in the CMB \cite{Rassat:2014yna} with a typical $2$ to $3\sigma$ significance.
+There is a wide range of other less discussed no-standard signals and statistical anomalies of the large angle fluctuations in the CMB \citep{Rassat:2014yna} with a typical $2$ to $3\sigma$ significance.
 As mentioned a main assumption of the $\Lambda$CDM model is that the fluctuations are Gaussian and statistically homogeneous and isotropic.
-Diverse anomalies have been noticed in the CMB at large angular scales by the space missions Cosmic Background Explorer (COBE) \cite{Mather:1991pc}, Wilkinson Microwave Anisotropy Probe (WMAP) \cite{Bennett:2003ba} and Planck satelite \cite{Adam:2015rua}, which appear to violate this assumption (for a review, see Refs. \cite{Schwarz:2015cma,Akrami:2019bkn}).
-Ref. \cite{Perivolaropoulos:2014lua} presents possible explanations of the observed CMB anomalies and Ref. \cite{Cayuso:2019hen} explores the kinetic and the polarized Sunyaev-Zel’dovich effects as potential probes of physical models of these anomalies.
+Diverse anomalies have been noticed in the CMB at large angular scales by the space missions Cosmic Background Explorer (COBE) \citep{Mather:1991pc}, Wilkinson Microwave Anisotropy Probe (WMAP) \citep{Bennett:2003ba} and Planck satellite \citep{Adam:2015rua}, which appear to violate this assumption \citep[see][for a review]{Schwarz:2015cma,Akrami:2019bkn}. \citet{Perivolaropoulos:2014lua} presents possible explanations of the observed CMB anomalies and \citet{Cayuso:2019hen} explore the kinetic and the polarized Sunyaev-Zel’dovich effects as potential probes of physical models of these anomalies.

 In what follows we discuss some of these signals.
-Note that some of these may not be independent\footnote{The covariance of CMB anomalies in the standard $\Lambda$CDM model has been studied by Ref. \cite{Muir:2018hjv}.
+Note that some of these may not be independent\footnote{The covariance of CMB anomalies in the standard $\Lambda$CDM model has been studied by \citet{Muir:2018hjv}.
 This study focusing on the correlation of observed anomalies (i.e. the relationship or connection between all of them) examines the independence of large-angle CMB feature quantities.}.
 Some of these signals have been attributed to the look-elsewhere effect.
 Based on this effect any large dataset will have a small number of peculiar features when there is a careful search for such features.
-However, this argument may not be applicable when the considered statistics are simple and generic as are most of the signals discussed below (for a detailed discussion, see Refs. \cite{Bayer:2020pva,Peiris:2014lda,Gross:2010qma}).
+However, this argument may not be applicable when the considered statistics are simple and generic as are most of the signals discussed below \citep[see][for a detailed discussion]{Bayer:2020pva,Peiris:2014lda,Gross:2010qma}.